Mentoring programs make a positive difference in the lives of young people.

 At Girls Inc. of the Tennessee Valley, mentors are integral to the girls’ community.
 Veronica Grear is a National Park Ranger at Obed and Big South Fork National Park.
-She introduced girls to nature, encouraging them to be future stewards of their national parks.
-She also instructed a nature photography lesson where the girls’ work has been on display in local businesses throughout town.
-Her passion has inspired our girls to love science and see it as a fun and exciting part of their lives.
+She introduces girls to nature, encouraging them to be future stewards of their national parks.
+Her passion has inspired our Girls Inc. girls to love science and see it as a fun and exciting part of their lives.

 Shelby Cady is a workforce readiness specialist.
 She works for the local school system with special needs students.
 Shelby admires women in politics and wants to be a positive role model for girls.
-As a Girls Inc. mentor she helps them develop a strong sense of self and confidence in the world.
+As a Girls Inc. mentor she helps them develop a strong sense of self-confidence in the world.

-Kala Rajan is originally from India and a PhD graduate from the University of Arkansas, working on her Postdoctoral Research at the University of Tennessee — and she is also fluent in four languages.
-Kala wanted to become a mentor to motivate young minds and help girls get excited about their futures.
+Kala Rajan is originally from India and a PhD graduate from the University of Arkansas.
+She is working on her Postdoctoral Research at the University of Tennessee.
+She is also fluent in four languages.
+Kala became a mentor to motivate young minds.
+She helps girls get excited about their futures.
 She loves bringing her passion from the lab and sharing science experiments with the girls.